Roberto Cavalli (company)

 Roberto Cavalli S.p.A. ([roˈbɛrto kaˈvalli]) is an Italian luxury fashion company founded by the designer Roberto Cavalli in Osmannoro, Florence, during the 1970s.
-Known for animal prints on leather and textiles, the label manufactures and markets haute couture, ready-to-wear, and accessories, including handbags, eye wear, watches, shoes, perfumes and jewelry.
-The company also develops interior design projects for high-end buildings and hotels.
+Known for animal prints on leather and textiles, the label manufactures and markets haute couture, ready-to-wear, and accessories, including handbags, eye wear, watches, swimwear, pens, bagpacks, shoes, perfumes and jewelry.
+The company is also involved in interior design projects for high-end buildings and hotels.

 In 2015, the Italian investment fund Clessidra SGR acquired a 90 percent stake in Roberto Cavalli to relaunch the company.
-Gian Giacomo Ferraris is the CEO of the company and Paul Surridge the creative director.
+Sergio Azzolari was a CEO of the company and Fausto Puglisi the creative director.

 History

-Founding years
+Founding

 Roberto Cavalli studied at the Accademia di Belle Arti di Firenze (Academy of Fine Arts of Florence).
-His grandfather was a prominent painter of the Macchiaioli group.
-His fashion career started in the 1960s.
-Working in his own silk printing shop, he began to apply a new painterly technique to fully fashioned garments, which later resulted in garment dyeing techniques.
-Throughout the 1970s, he kept on experimenting with other materials, mainly leather.
+His grandfather was a painter of the Macchiaioli group.
+Starting in the 1960s from his silk printing shop, Roberto began to apply a new painterly technique to fully fashioned garments, which later resulted in garment dyeing techniques.
+He further expanded his material experimentation in the 1970s, predominantly focusing on leather.

-In 1970, the Italian fashion designer's debut collection in Paris showcased his leather patchwork designs, created with the collaboration of Mario Valentino.
-In 1972, he showcased his patchwork designs applied to jeans in the first Roberto Cavalli women's runway collection show at Palazzo Pitti in Florence, which was the major prêt-à-porter event at the time in Italy.
+In 1970, Roberto's debut collection in Paris showcased leather patchwork designs, created with the collaboration of Mario Valentino.
+In 1972, he presented patchwork designs applied to jeans in the first Roberto Cavalli Women's Runway Collection Show at Palazzo Pitti in Florence, a prêt-à-porter event at the time.
 His work attracted many international fashion labels, including Hermès, Pierre Cardin, Krizia and Emilio Pucci.